It is shown in the top right corner on many layouts:

-Note: Having the correct Current Age set is important because it is used to set the observation age of a bird whenever a new observation is created.
+Note: Having the correct Current Age set is important because it is used for automatically settng the observation age of a bird whenever a new observation is created.

 If you only have a few birds to update, you can do this manually by doing one of the following: